-In this article we will discuss 10 handyman skills you need to succeed in starting and running your handyman business.
+In this article, we will discuss 10 handyman skills you need to succeed in starting and running your handyman business.

 1. Technical Skills Required

-More importantly than running your handyman business is knowing how to complete the tasks of a handyman.
+More important than running your handyman business is knowing how to complete the tasks of a handyman.
 You need to know how to complete tasks that customers ask for.
 These tasks could range from snaking a drain to hanging a picture on the wall.

 The key to excellent technical skills is to choose a set of skills you’re good at and stick to those.
 In the early days of your handyman business, it is helpful to create a handyman skills list.
 With this list, you can narrow your services down and offer only what you’re the best at.

 Another tip is to learn what services clients are looking for.
 Consider the area you live in as a starting point.
 Rural areas may need a handyman to unclog the sink or repair floors in their home.
 In an urban area, clients may want a handyman to paint the kitchen or hang a light fixture.

 2. Excellent Communication Skills

 Your business may not go well if you only have technical skill but no communication skills.
 It is essential to hone your communication skills, whether in the field or the office.